-Pets on leashes up to six feet long are welcome in New Jersey state parks and campgrounds.
-Pets are prohibited from all buildings, swimming beaches, campsites designated as not pet friendly, and overnight accommodations.
+New Jersey state parks and campgrounds welcome pets on leashes up to six feet long.
+Pets are prohibited from all buildings, swimming beaches, campsites designated as not pet-friendly, and overnight accommodations.

 Pets on leashes up to six feet long are welcome in North Carolina state parks and in some campgrounds, but are not allowed in building, bathhouses, swimming areas, or on the ferry at Hammocks Beach State Park.

 The following state park campgrounds offer pet-friendly campsites:

 Leashed pets are welcome in North Dakota state parks and campgrounds.
 Pets must not be left unattended, and are not allowed in designated swimming areas, playgrounds, or in park buildings, including, but not limited to, cabins, dormitories and comfort stations.